gesturesAidl/video_processor/README.md

 When the response message is received, if the probability value exceeds a certain threshold the corresponding action is executed.
 We use thresholds because as we are performing real actions on the computer, we want the model to be confident enough on the predictions.

 ## HOW TO RUN THE PROGRAM

 ### Installation
-###### Before Installation

-Before starting, make sure you have Python and that it's available from your command line.
+Before continuing, make sure you have Python installed and available from your command line.
 You can check this by simply running:

 ```bash